altocodenl/tagaway/readme.md

 ### Todo beta

 - Pivs
-   - Suggest tags when inserting in tag view.
    - Move year tags to d::2004, all to a::, untagged to u::, g:: to ::g, forbid tags that start [a-z]::
    - Months:
       - Show months only if one year is selected.
 If 0 or >2, don't show.